Meet a few of the Maryland Conservation Corps’ Current Members and Alumni

 Joining MCC was important to me because:

 Joining was important to me because I knew this program would give me the opportunity to learn and apply different land management techniques for the betterment of my state and community.
-I plan to use the skills I’ve acquired in my future career.
+It also was a way to test if I can work outdoors for a living.
+I learned a lot in my first year, and my comfortability outdoors has skyrocketed.
+During my second year, I plan to hone my land management skills and learn how to use heavy machinery.

 Career/Future Goals: